Swatigupta1997/SwatiGupta1997.github.io/_posts/2019-01-01-tips-to-create-github-blog.md

 Explanation: <br />
 - index.md is the default landing page when '<username>.github.io' is visited via url.
 You can directly make it your blog homepage or you can make this your personal website (like I did) and add a link to another page which can be your blog homepage (ref blog_home.html).
 - YAML file '_config.yml' contains all the configuration details of our site.
 - The Directory '_posts/' is where all your blog entries will be kept.
-Naming convention for each blog entry: year-month-day-title.md (Ex: 2019-01-01-tips-to-create-github-blog.md)
+Naming convention for each blog entry: (year-month-day-title) (Ex: 2019-01-01-tips-to-create-github-blog.md)
 - The Directory '_layouts/' is where you will put your html layouts for customising the look of your pages/blog.
 You can have as many as you like, I will keep things simple and only use one, called 'default.html'.
 I took this layout from one of the themes that jekyll provides called 'jekyll-theme-cayman' and customised it for my purpose.

 Ok!
 Now that we have a grasp of the basic structure, we need to ensure that all things are in place, parameters configured.
 This is essentially done using the config.yml file.
 Just add all the global variable values to it in the format: